All posts

 Best for: unit tests and algorithmic edge cases.
 Not designed for database test data generation.

 Seedfast connects to your database, inspects every table, column, constraint, and foreign key, resolves the full dependency graph (including circular references), and produces inserts in topological order.
-When the schema changes, the next run picks it up — no file to update.
+When the schema changes, the next run picks it up — no seed file to update.

 # Connect once

-seedfast connect
+$ seedfast connect

-# Generate data from the current schema
+# Generate data from the current schema (example session — your numbers will differ)

 The --scope flag accepts natural language, so you control the scenario without writing factory code: